KhushiBaranwal/Smart-Traffic-Management-System/README.md

 │   └── main.py          # Core detection + signal control logic
 ├── weights/
 │   └── best.pt           # Trained YOLOv8 model weights
-├── yolo26n.pt             # Base model checkpoint
-├── yolov8n.pt              # Base model checkpoint
+├──screenshots/
+├──requirements.txt
+├──README.md
 └── .gitignore
 ```

-> Note: The training dataset is not included in this repository due to size.
-It was custom-labeled using [Roboflow](https://roboflow.com) and includes annotated classes for vehicles, pedestrians, emergency vehicles, and mobility-aid users.
+> Note: The dataset is not included due to its large size.

+The model was trained on a custom transportation dataset exported from Roboflow consisting of 23 object classes.

+For traffic signal decision-making, these classes are grouped into four logical categories during inference.

 ## How It Works